 Though his full name is Rafael Nadal-Parera, he is generally known simply as Rafael Nadal… According to the ATP Tour site, his name is pronounced “ra-FAY-el nay-DAHL.”
-The ATP also says he is nicknamed “Rafa”… Rafael Nadal is the only man in the modern era to win the French Open nine times.
+The ATP also says he is nicknamed “Rafa”… Rafael Nadal is the only man in the modern era to win the French Open 13 times, and it isn’t close.
 Bjorn Borg is next, with six titles.
 Max Decugis of France won the tournament eight times in the amateur era of the early 1900s… Rafael Nadal beat Mariano Puerta in the 2005 French Open finals for his first win in the tournament; he beat Federer in the semifinals that year… Mallorca is one of the Balearic Islands, which stand in the Mediterranean Ocean off the coast of Spain.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.